SRT Method

 SRT Scenario 4: Maverick Hitch Captures the Trunk

-SRT Scenario 5: Flip rope over the branches
+SRT Scenario 5: Flip rope over the Branches

 This is the same as scenario 4, but if the tree and the adjacent woods allows it, we can flip the rope over the branches to get it into position and capture the trunk.